dem-ola/dutu/README.md

    - an Edit Categories button and a dropdown box for filtering categories

 Use\
-The input box - type in new todo items\
+The input box for new items - type in new todo items\
 Add New - click to create and add a new item\
 Clear List - this will delete all items after a warning\
 Edit Categories - add new categories here\
 Filter - filter todo list by category

 Each todo item:\
+'Notes' - click to get a popup box for notes.
+'Save' or 'Close' to save without saving.
 Category - default is 'General' on creation.
 Change this after adding new Categories.
 Edit - Click to edit item text\
 Delete - this will delete the todo item after a warning\